 techbits was started 8 years ago, and has been through many revisions.
-As a pandemic-project, the site has been rebuilt from scratch with a focus on privacy, performance and accountability.
+As a pandemic-project, the site has been rebuilt from scratch with a focus on privacy and performance.

 This site doesn't use any cookies.
 Not tracking cookies, not session cookies, nothing.
 Building a site from the ground up with this as an aim forces you to make subconscious decisions as you progress, as opposed to trying to rip cookie-reliance out of an existing system.
 For example, a cookie could be used to track light-mode/dark-mode preferences, but as that simply isn't an option, a pure CSS approach was taken with the preference being set by the visitor's operating system.

 Ok, maybe accountability is the wrong word, but put it this way, if you find something in a post or page that is wrong, could be worded better, or you just disagree with, you can submit an edit.
-Because this site's content is driven from GitHub, you can click the link at the bottom of each page/post and it'll take you directly to that page in the repo on GitHub.com where you can edit in place, or even fork; then submit a PR.
+Because this site's content is driven from GitHub, you can click the link at the bottom of each page/post and it'll take you directly to that page in the repo on GitHub.com where you can submit an edit.

 Header image by Remy Loz